What is coronavirus

 - ACAS have guidance for employees and employers and will be running a series of free advisory webinars for employers available here.

 - The Chartered Institute of Personnel and Development also has some useful guidance including good practice advice on self-isolation and staff wellbeing and safety

 - Mental Health Foundation has advice on looking after your mental health during the coronavirus outbreak.
 See our wellbeing page for more advice.

 CIfA is welcoming feedback from members on the support measures and other challenges facing businesses due to Coronavirus.
 Please click here to get in touch with us.

-- The Government have set up a dedicated helpline to help businesses and self-employed individuals in financial distress and with outstanding tax liabilities receive support with their tax affairs.
+- The UK Government have set up a dedicated helpline to help businesses and self-employed individuals in financial distress and with outstanding tax liabilities receive support with their tax affairs.
 Through this, businesses may be able to agree a bespoke Time to Pay arrangement.
 If you are concerned about being able to pay your tax due to COVID-19, call HMRC’s dedicated helpline on 0800 0159 559.

 - Self-employed people can apply for Employment and support allowance

 - A Self-Employment Income Support Scheme (SEISS) will will allow you to claim a taxable grant worth 80% of your trading profits up to a maximum of £2,500 per month for the next 3 months.
 This may be extended if needed.

 The Heritage Alliance have created a live hub of links for advice and support from a wide range of sources.